Do YOU Really Make a Difference?

 I do make little notes related to the “Big Four” pictures that I circle or mark to document information that will help me later understand the “cause and effect” aspects.
 For example, if I document that my pain was worse than usual, I will also note if it was storming, had turned cold, if I had overdone it the day before, if I was taking a cold, if I had experienced a very emotional incident such as a fight or a death, etc. I also tend to note how much pain medication I have to take.
 For me, this is a very consistent indicator as to how badly I am hurting.

 Of course we have many other symptoms with FMS, but often they can be indicated with a brief note as well.
 If not, fibroLIFE© does have more detailed symptom trackers.
 I do not recommend them for long-term use, however.
 After over a year of testing various symptom-tracking systems with several FMS sufferers, we found the more basic the tracker, the more apt they were to use it.
-Tracking symptoms in depth for a few days is not as important as tracking “the big 4” an entire month at a time.
+Tracking symptoms in depth for a few days is not as important or helpful, usually, as tracking “the big 4” an entire month at a time.

 Doctors also got to see these trackers in use during the same time period and found the information very helpful in quickly understanding what their patients day-to-day fibroLIFE© looked like.
 In fact, the tracker is designed to show an entire month’s worth of symptoms at a glance.
 This type of information tends to promote communication between doctors and patients, improve doctor/patient relationships, and lead to improved and more effective FMS treatment plans.